 Code C 2019, for children to have an Appropriate Adult will be adhered to. - 5.5.
-The names of the DSLs will be clearly advertised in the academy, with a statement explaining the academy's role in referring and monitoring welfare and safeguarding concerns.
-Posters displaying photographs of the DSL team are throughout the academy building.
-Such as, displayed in the academy reception, in each classroom, shared learning space, the hall and in all staff areas.
-Children within the academy are made aware of the DSL roles and who they are through posters in classrooms, assembly themes and as part of leadership monitoring. - 5.6.
+The names and photographs of the DSLs will be clearly advertised in the academy, with a statement explaining the academy's role in referring and monitoring welfare and safeguarding concerns. photographs of the DSL team are displayed in the academy reception, are displayed when people sign in to the academy as well as in each classroom, corridors and the staffroom.
+The DSL and safeguarding team run assemblies for children and visit allocated classes to discuss safeguarding curriculum and ways of getting support should they need or how they can raise concerns or access support - 5.6.
 We will ensure that all parents and carers are aware of the responsibilities of staff members to safeguard and promote the welfare of children and act in the best interests of children by publishing the policy and procedures on our website and by referring to them in our introductory academy materials.